 Photosynthesis occurs in two steps -- one light-dependent and one light-independent.

-The light reactions of photosynthesis begin when light from the Sun hits a chloroplast.
+The light reactions of photosynthesis begin when light from the sun hits a cell with a chloroplast, usually in leaf cells of plants.
 Chlorophyll, the green pigment inside a chloroplast, absorbs particles of light energy called photons.
 An absorbed photon initiates a sequence of chemical reactions that create two types of high energy compounds, ATP (adenosine triphosphate) and NADPH (nicotinamide adenine dinucleotide phosphate).

 In addition to light energy, the light reactions also require water.
 During photosynthesis, water molecules are split into hydrogen ions and oxygen.
 The hydrogen is consumed by the reaction, and leftover oxygen atoms are released from the chloroplast as oxygen gas (O2).